netik/arduinogameshow/README.md

   -- they have onboard 100K Resistors
   -- don't use GPIO 1 - it will boot into midi mode if tied high

-  There are 14 pins on the arduino UNO, but we're using most of them.
+  There are 14 pins on the Arduino UNO, but we're using most of them.

   0,1 TX RX
   3-7 used for music maker